jxz8072/SimpleIntervalTimer/README.md

   values (18446744073709551615 and 4294967295, respectively). stringUtil.cpp
   shows the location of where this came into play, and I believe the values are there because I'm using a 64-bit based mac.

++ Join vs Detach: Calling thread.join will cause the main thread (or whatever the next thread is) to pause execution until the thread is done executing.
+  Calling thread.detach will cause the thread to execute independently of any other threads.
+This came into play when I was creating the pause function of the countup timer.
+The countup thread using join couldn't work because I needed the cin.get() to tell when to stop the thread, but the main thread couldn't process the cin.get() because it was waiting for the countup thread to complete (which would never complete since it needed user input).
+Detach was the best option.

++ atomic keyword for data types are used for sharing data between threads.
+I need to study up more because I can't visualize the concept just yet (i.e. bool vs atomic_bool)

 Maybe I'll add a front-end later, I've been meaning to learn Qt...